zeon-studio/hugoplate/content/english/technical-editing/_index.md

 My services include checking your pattern for inconsistencies and errors both in the math and in the style.
 I'll also flag any grammatical errors or typos.

-So, in more detail, I will check: spelling, grammar, use of style, written instructions (including clarity and accuracy), consistency, abbreviations, stitch counts, stitch patterns and repeats, measurements, conversions, schematics, charts with key.
+This means that I will check: spelling, grammar, use of style, written instructions (including clarity and accuracy), consistency, abbreviations, stitch counts, stitch patterns and repeats, measurements, conversions, schematics, charts with key.

 **I'm planning these services in the future:**